OutSystems/docs-product/src/getting-started/create-mobile.md

 Now we will define the logic that runs when the end users press the Save button:

-1. Double-click an empty area of the **Save** button to define the logic associated with the button.
-This will create a new screen action named **SaveOnClick**.
+1. Double-click the **Save** button, ensure you click outside of the button text area, to define the logic associated with the button.
+This creates a new screen action named **SaveOnClick**.

 1. In the Logic tab create a server action named **TaskCreateOrUpdate**.